WHAT YOU NEED TO KNOW ABOUT SINGLE ORIGIN COFFEES

 So what are blends for?

-Espresso and ristretto, its more concentrated cousin, are possibly the most Italian of coffees.
-What better to serve with them than a sugar-free tiramisu, a guilt-free way to enjoy one of Italy's best-known desserts.
+Did you know: Espresso and ristretto, its more concentrated cousin, are possibly the most Italian of coffees.
+What better to serve them than with a sugar-free tiramisu, a guilt-free way to enjoy one of Italy's best-known desserts.